REDESIGNING SALESFORCE'S FLOW BUILDER

 Popover Requirements

-Stay anchored to the first circle icon, even when the flow moves.
+Remain anchored to the first circle icon even when the flow moves.

-To close, the user has to click the X button or press the Esc key.
+User must click the X button or press the Esc key to close the popover.

-Appear on the right of the circle icon.
+Popover appears on the right side of the circle icon.

 Deliverable 3

-I accounted for different connector types (straight, curved, arrowed) and unique node shapes like diamond-shaped Decision elements, as well as icons with added borders that affected layout.
+I accounted for different connector types, unique node shapes, and icons with added borders that affected layout consistency.

 Connector Types